 As you peruse this Program of Studies, focus on making selections that, first and foremost, satisfy the graduation requirements for the State of New Jersey so that you are primed to earn your high school diploma.
 Then, choose the courses that align with your goals and engage you in an enjoyable and memorable high school experience.
-Hillsborough High School offers a wide range of courses in multiple levels that meet the learning needs of a truly talented and diverse student population.
+Hillsborough High School offers a wide range of courses on multiple levels that meet the learning needs of a truly talented and diverse student population.
 Your counselors will urge you to select alternates in the event that you cannot be scheduled into one of your first choices.
 Be certain to do that.
-Although courses are listed in this program, many of them (notably electives) fill to capacity or some of them cannot be offered due to insufficient enrollments.
+Although courses are listed in this program, many (notably electives) fill to capacity, or some cannot be offered due to insufficient enrollments.
 If you select your alternates in advance, your counselor will know which other options you would prefer and can make those adjustments accordingly.

 Finally, although extracurricular activities are not a part of the Program of Studies, remember to get actively involved in school.
 Although you will learn a great deal through academics in high school, you will learn even more about yourself when you interact with your peers, participate in clubs/activities/athletics, collaborate on common goals, and make interpersonal connections that will remain important to you for the rest of your life.

 Read carefully.
 Consider thoughtfully.
 Choose wisely.
 Take a leap of faith and push your own limits.
-Embrace a new topic that intrigues you since often the unexpected turns are what make the journey so memorable.
+Embrace a new topic that intrigues you since, often; the unexpected turns are what make the journey so memorable.
 Onward, Raiders!
 Chart your course today!